neuronsimulator/nrn/neuron/neuron/mech.rst

         potential boundary condition computed by some external program, leaky patch clamps, incomplete seals in the myelin sheath along with current flow in the space between the myelin and the axon.
-And is required when connecting :func:`LinearMechanism` (e.g. a circuit built with the NEURONMainMenu/Build/LinearCircuit) to extracellular nodes.
+And is required when connecting :class:`LinearMechanism` (e.g. a circuit built with the :menuselection:`NEURON Main Menu --> Build --> Linear Circuit`) to extracellular nodes.

         i_membrane correctly does not include contributions from ELECTRODE_CURRENT point processes.